Ignatz Waghalter: Legacy

 In March 2011 Waghalter's Rhapsody for Violin and Orchestra and Concerto for Violin and Orchestra were recorded by the Royal Philharmonic Orchestra in London, with conductor Alexander Walker and soloist Irmina Trynkos.
 The CD was released, under the Naxos label, in October 2012.
+In 2015 Waghalter's New World Suite was released, also under the Naxos label.

-In the liner notes accompanying the CD, Michael Haas - director of Research at the Jewish Music institute's ‘International Centre of Suppressed Music’ at Royal Holloway, University of London, and a leading expert on Central European composers whose careers were effectively destroyed by the Nazi accession to power, describes Waghalter as "one of the most unjustly forgotten musicians of pre-1933 Europe," whose remarkable work compels the listener to wonder "how was it possible that this music went missing for a century?"
-The December 2012 issue of Pizzicato Magazine awarded the Naxos release a coveted Supersonic designation.
+In the liner notes accompanying the CD of the Concerto for Violin, Michael Haas - director of Research at the Jewish Music institute's ‘International Centre of Suppressed Music’ at Royal Holloway, University of London, and a leading expert on Central European composers whose careers were effectively destroyed by the Nazi accession to power, describes Waghalter as "one of the most unjustly forgotten musicians of pre-1933 Europe," whose remarkable work compels the listener to wonder "how was it possible that this music went missing for a century?"

+The December 2012 issue of Pizzicato Magazine awarded the Naxos release of the Violin Concerto a coveted Supersonic designation.
 In his review, editor-in-chief Remy Franck wrote: "What a discovery: The Violin Concerto of composer Ignatz Waghalter was, with its romantic characteristics, somewhat 'out of fashion' at the time of its composition in 1911 – but the wealth of ideas in this composition is fascinating.
 And that goes as well for the other works in this CD."

+The revival of interest in Waghalter's compositions continues.
+A performance of his Concerto for Violin by the Poznań Philharmonic Orchestra was broadcast in Germany by the Deutschlandradio Kultur in commemoration of the 135th anniversary of the composer's birth, in March 2016.
+On September 1, 2023, at an official commemorative meeting in Berlin marking the 84th anniversary of Nazi Germany's invasion of Poland, Waghalter's String Quartet was performed.

 The emotional authenticity and force of his lyricism, combined with the high technical quality of his compositions, may be best appreciated as a distinctive expression of a lost musical culture whose destruction was among the tragic consequences of the barbarism unleashed by fascism in Europe.

+Waghalter, closed his autobiography Aus dem Ghetto in die Freiheit (From the Ghetto into Freedom), written in Czechoslovakia in 1936 after fleeing Nazi Germany, with a statement of his artistic ethos.
+"I want to serve my art and humanity, according to the words of Moses: 'You have been sent out to serve your brothers.'”